Working with Angular FormArray

 }

 Save the above changes and refresh the app.
-From the app click on the plus icon to add a new product.
-You'll be able to add a new entry to the products list.
+From the app, click on the plus icon to add a new product.
+You'll be able to add a new entry to the product list.

 Add a click event to the create customer button.